Lumi-supercomputer/LUMI-SoftwareStack/docs/Toolchains/cpeAMD.md

 | static                | -static                                                                               |
 | rpath                 | Use RPATH wrappers when --rpath is enabled in EasyBuild configuration (default: True) |

 NOTE: `rpath` has not yet been checked and is likely broken.
-There is a better way to do this in the /hPE Cray PE than what EasyBuild does as the wrappers already support rpath linking.
+There is a better way to do this in the HPE Cray PE than what EasyBuild does as the wrappers already support rpath linking of the PE.

 ## Source-related options